Reason Foundation: Climate change

 In 2005, Reason magazine's science writer Ronald Bailey wrote a column declaring that climate change is both real and anthropogenic.
 He wrote, "Anyone still holding onto the idea that there is no global warming ought to hang it up.
 All data sets – satellite, surface, and balloon – have been pointing to rising global temperatures."

 In 2006, Bailey wrote an article entitled "Confessions of an Alleged ExxonMobil Whore: Actually no one paid me to be wrong about global warming.
 Or anything else."
 In the article Bailey explains how increasing public rebuff changed his mind on climate change.

+According to DeSmog, Reason is skeptical of the negative impact of climate change.

 War in Iraq

 The Reason Foundation was critical of the cost of the war in Iraq.
 Reason magazine's May 2008 cover story, "Trillion Dollar War", discussed what it viewed as the dubious ways in which the war in Iraq and Afghanistan have been funded by Congress, the military–industrial complex, and the Bush administration.